Any current student wishing to discuss visa changes or extensions should contact the Dean of Students' International Students Advisory Team.

 You can deduct the following from the total amount of money that you need to show as part of your visa application:

-- money that you have already paid to your Tier 4 sponsor towards your course fees, and
+- money that you have already paid to the University towards your course fees, and

 Your CAS may include details of any money paid to UEA.
-If not, you will need to provide an official receipt issued by the University.
+If not, you will need to provide an official receipt issued by the University with your visa application.
 It must be an original paper receipt confirming how much money you have paid towards your course fees and/or your accommodation fees.

-If the total amount that you are required to show the UKBA is more than the amount that you have paid to the University for course fees and for accommodation fees (up to a maximum of £1,000) then you must provide UKBA evidence that you have the rest of the money required.
+If the total amount that you are required to show the UKVI is more than the amount that you have paid to the University for course fees and for accommodation fees (up to a maximum of £1,265) then you must provide UKVI evidence that you have the rest of the money required.

-Evidence of your tuition and maintenance must meet specific UKBA requirements.
-If it does not, your immigration application may be refused.
+Evidence of your tuition and maintenance must meet specific UKVI requirements.
+If it does not, your visa application may be refused.
+To ensure you have the most up to date information, please check the UKVI Policy Guidance before submitting your visa application.

 As evidence of your money, you must use: